 So it's well made.
 The bezel was always firm and pliant in its one-direction turning that I could confidently rely on it for timing my stays at one fishing haunt or another.

 Which brings me to the crystal.
-The crystal on this watch will scratch without you even knowing its come into contact with something.
-I mean, it seemed at time like it was scratching from the suede work gloves I was wearing, or from being inside a nylon backpack.
+The crystal on this watch will scratch without you even knowing it's come into contact with something.
+I mean, it seemed at times like it was scratching from the suede work gloves I was wearing, or from being inside a nylon backpack.
 Again, I have to stress that despite the fact that I was wearing this watch as my beater, the case and bezel are in great shape but the crystal was so criss-crossed with glaring scratches that I couldn't always make out the time under daylight conditions.
 As my father put it, "They seem to make some watches with window-pane glass these days!"

 addressing the flaw

 My advice is to live with the scratched crystal.

 I couldn't, and wound up with a very different watch.
 When the battery died, I had the watch sent away for inspection with the idea of replacing it.

 This turned out to be a non-starter.
 The bezel and crystal are so firmly glued together that even in separating them, the crystal cracked.
 This happened not under my own clueless efforts but in the hands of the watch-maker to which the watch had been sent by the local watch/jewelry shop.